hbr/albatross/README.md

 For the emacs editor there is an albatross mode which does syntax highlighting.
-The file `albatross-mode.el` can be found in the directory `misc`.
+The file `albatross-mode.el` can be found in the directory `path/to/albatross/misc`.
 The file contains instructions to activate the mode in emacs.